brainlife/docs/docs/aup.md

 #### ACKNOWLEDGE SUPPORT

-The user agrees to add the following reference to any publication resulting by using data, data derivatives, analysis code, software or data processing involing brainlife.io
+The user agrees to add the following reference to any publication resulting from using data, data derivatives, analysis code, software, or data processing involving brainlife.io

 > @misc{hayashi2023brainlifeio,
        title={brainlife.io: A decentralized and open source cloud platform to support neuroscience research},